 • Formally if can mean although, usually as if+ adjective.

 The room was well-furnished, if a little badly decorated.

-1 Put each verb in brackets into an appropriate verb form.
+1 Pι t each verb in brackets into an appropriate verb form.

 a) Now we're lost!
-If you had written down (write d own)

-Marys directions, this
+If you had written down (write down) Marys directions, this (not/happen).

 b) Why don't we emigrate?
-If we (live) in
+If we

-Australia, at least the weather) better!
+Australia, at least the weather

 c) I'm afraid that Smith is a hardened criminal.
 If we

-(not/punish) him this time, he }
+(not/punish) him this time, he

 (only/commit) more crimes.

 d) Thanks to Dr Jones, I'm still alive!
 If it

-(not/be) for her, I(be) dead for r certain.
+(not/be) for her, I(be) dead for certain

 e) I'm sorry I can't lend you any money.
 You know that if I

 (have) it, I

 (lend) it to you.

 f) Don't be afraid.
-If you(touch) the dog,
+If you (touch) the dog

 it(not/bite).

-g) In those days, if you(have) a j ob, you
+g) In those days, if you(have) a job, you

 (be) lucky.

 h) It's always the same!
-If I(decided) le) to
+If I(decide) to

-leave the office early, my boss (call)
+leave the office early, my boss(call)

 me after I've left!

 i) What a terrible thing to happen!
 Just think, if we

 (not/miss) the plane, we

 (kill) in the crash.

 j) Did you enjoy your meal?
-If you
+If you(finish)

-eating, I 8.
+eating, I (clear away) the plates.

+2 D aide whether each contones is grownsticelly possible or not

-2 Decide whether each sentence is grammatically possible or not.
+2 ecide whether each sentence is grammatically possible or not.

-a) If you haven't received a letter yet, you haven't got the job. le.
+If you haven't received a letter yet, you haven't got the job. possible

-b) If it isn't for David, we are missing the bus
+- If it isn't for David, we are missing the bus

-c) If it's raining, we go to the pub on the corner instead
+If it's raining, we go to the pub on the corner instead

-d) If you didn't lend us the money, we would have gone to the bank

-e) If you should happen to change your mind, drop me a line
+If you should happen to change your mind, drop me a line

 f) If it wasn't for the rain, we would have been home by now

 g) If you will drive so fast, no wonder the police keep stopping you

-h) If I knew you were coming, I would have met you at the airporti) But for you helped us, we would have taken much longer
+U If I knew you were coming, I would have met you at the airport

+i) But for you helped us, we would have taken much longer

+- If Jack joins the team.
+I'm leaving